siddhartha-gadgil/DeptWeb/_posts/2019-11-06-1st-infosys-symposium.md

 Finally, I discuss recent
-[joint work with Projesh Nath Choudhury](http://arxiv.org/abs/1903.11566), in which we study distance matrices of trees and graphs.
+[joint work with Projesh Nath Choudhury](http://arxiv.org/abs/1903.11566), in which we study distance matrices of trees.
 We propose a model that subsumes all previous variants to date (starting with Graham, Pollak, and Lovasz).
 In this model, we compute the determinant, cofactor-sum, and inverse of the distance matrix (and its minors), once again subsuming prior